Gorton: Governance

 The former municipal borough of Manchester was created in 1838 and elevated to a city in 1853.
 Part of Gorton township was included in the city in 1890.
 The remaining part of the township became an Urban District of the administrative county of Lancashire in 1894.
 A small part of the urban district was transferred to the city of Manchester in 1901 and the remaining area was fully incorporated into Manchester in 1909.

-Gorton forms part of the Manchester Gorton parliamentary constituency, comprising Gorton North, Gorton South, Fallowfield, Longsight, Levenshulme, Rusholme and Whalley Range.
-The Gorton area is split into two electoral wards – Gorton North and Gorton South.
+Gorton formed part of the Manchester Gorton parliamentary constituency, comprising Gorton North, Gorton South, Fallowfield, Longsight, Levenshulme, Rusholme and Whalley Range wards.
+Since boundary reviews in 2018 the Gorton area is covered within a single electoral ward – Gorton and Abbey Hey.
 Father of the House and Britain's longest serving backbench MP, Sir Gerald Kaufman, represented the Gorton area (Ardwick followed by Manchester Gorton) for 47 years until his death in February 2017.
-Manchester Gorton's current MP is Afzal Khan.
+He was followed by Afzal Khan.
+Following Boundary changes that took effect following the July 4th 2024 General Election, the area is now covered under the Gorton and Denton constituency.

-Performing arts and sport
+Performing arts

 Gorton Philharmonic Orchestra was founded in 1854 and is an amateur orchestra.
 The folk comedy group Gorton Tank were based in Gorton and were popular in the Manchester area.
 The painter Michael Gutteridge was born in Gorton.
 The Gorton Morris Men were responsible for reviving the rushcart ceremony in Gorton.

+Sport

 Manchester City F.C. were founded as St. Mark's (West Gorton) in 1880.
 Abbey Hey F.C. club is in Gorton.

+The 2023 Britbowl champions are the Manchester Titans, based in Gorton.

 "Bouncing Billy Barker" was a local man who specialised in jumping feats.

+Folklore traditions

+John Higson (1825–1871), a Gorton antiquarian, wrote about mid-nineteenth-century supernatural beliefs in what was then still a rural community.
+He detailed a series of local boggarts including: Nell Parlour Boggart ('rough and hairy, with eyes as big as saucers'); Gorton Field Boggart; Green Stile Boggart; and Ho' Lane Boggart (which appeared in the form of 'a dog, hare, rabbit, or other small animal').
+There was also a Boggart House (a haunted house).
+Fairy rings and fairy pipes (tiny early modern pipes) were frequently found, according to Higson, in the countryside round about.
+Nell Parlour, a local place associated with the supernatural, was a clough known for a 'village damsel' who had been seduced and 'became insane'.
+Higson also wrote a boggart poem in local dialect entitled 'Th' Boggart O' Gorton Chapelyord'.